kvasnetskyi/CombineNetworking/README.md

 }
 ```

 An object protocol that can modify a URLRequest.
-Most often you will use it to add certain headers.
+Most often you will use it to add certain headers:

 ```Ruby
 struct AuthPlugin: CNPlugin {